informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Sequencing-Data-v3.md

 <!-- comment out when generating PDF in Atom
 **[PDF version](/docs/submitting_data/Submitting-Sequencing-Data-v3.pdf)** -->

 This page provides instructions for adding sequencing data (mRNA-Seq, scRNA-Seq, etc.) to the ATLAS-D2K Data Explorer.

-If you have any questions or feedback, please send them to your Consortium's help email: [help@gudmap.org](mailto:help@gudmap.org) or [help@rebuildingakidney.org](mailto:help@rebuildingakidney.org).
+If you have any queries, please reach out to [help@atlas-d2k.org](mailto:help@atlas-d2k.org).

-## Overview of the sequencing data submission process
+## Overview of the Sequencing Data Submission Process

 The following are the basic steps you’ll take to add metadata records and upload files for sequencing data.